bblpny/Quad64/README.md

 ## Features

 The main focus of the tool is to be like Toads Tool 64, but with better ROM compatibility.
 * Both extended ROMs and vanilla (8MB) ROMs that have uncompressed data can be modified.
 * You can modify any of the 4 major regional versions of SM64, which includes: US, Europe, Japan, and Japan (Shindou edition)
 * You can load and save ROM files as big endian(.z64), middle endian(.v64), or little endian(.n64)
 * Supports most of the N64 texture formats: RGBA16, RGBA32, IA16, IA8, IA4, I8, and I4.
 (CI textures will be interpreted as grayscale)

-Note: Macro & Special objects are not editable with the vanilla 8MB ROM, since they are MIO0 compressed.
-You can use <a href="http://origami64.net/showthread.php?tid=97">queueRAM's sm64extend tool</a> to extend any vanilla ROM file, which will let you edit these objects.
+## Features in this fork..

+* More sensitive to GC allocations, optimized for speed.
+* Export everything to wavefront OBJ/MTL (with vertex color for software that supports it, [blender])
+* Partial fixes to rotation issues
+* Shadows and decals on surfaces render correctly
+* More accurate texture colors
+* Address format accompanies items within MIO0
+* Rendering redone, z sorted alpha blending.
+(WIP)
+* Partial billboard support
+* Fixes..

+You can modify MIO0 now, but if the recompressed data doesn't fit you wont be able to save certain changes.
+You should probably still expand the rom.

 # Required Libraries